spartantri/kringle2020/docs/objectives/11a-Blockchain-Part-1/11a-Blockchain-Part-1.md

 [Block chain file](blockchain.dat)

 ## Pseudo random number predictor
-There is a tool from Tom Liston to help predict pseudo-random numbers using MT19937 at https://github.com/tliston/mt19937 An easier to addpt tool can be downloaded from https://github.com/kmyk/mersenne-twister-predictor.git
+There is a tool from Tom Liston to help predict pseudo-random numbers using MT19937 at https://github.com/tliston/mt19937.
+An easier to adapt tool can be downloaded from https://github.com/kmyk/mersenne-twister-predictor.git

 ## Extracting the nonces of the block
 The function `load_a_block` of the provided python script can be modified to print the nonces of all blocks on the chain.